What Is the Average Settlement for a Motorcycle Accident Lawsuit?

 Whether or not it’s morally sound, those 12 strangers on the jury have their own preconceived notions about motorcycles—and the people that ride them.
 They either like them or they don’t, and sometimes those biases may play a role in their decision-making in a personal injury case.

 One way to curb any negatively perceived biases from jury members is by finding an experienced motorcycle accident lawyer that will complete a thorough investigation to find concrete evidence.
-With evidence in hand, you stand a better chance of persuading even the most biased of jurors.
+With evidence in hand, you stand a better chance of persuading even the most biased of jurors in your motorcycle accident lawsuit.

 How Long Do Motorcycle Accident Settlements Take?